 - Waiting room chairs may be removed to reinforce phsyical distancing measures.
 Please be sure to maintain a safe distance (six feet) from others.

-How are we working to minimize the potential risk of infection?
+How is ECH working to minimize the potential risk of infection?

 Your safety and the safety of our staff is our highest priority.
 We have taken every precaution to ensure we provide a safe environment for care.
-All who enter our facilities are must wear a mask and are screened for COVID-like symptoms.
+All who enter our facilities must wear a mask and are screened for COVID-like symptoms.
 All staff wear masks, and those working with COVID patients follow the CDC’s PPE guidelines.
-An enhanced cleaning protocol, recommended by the CDC, is also used.
+An enhanced cleaning protocol, recommended by the CDC, and UV air purifiers are also used.

 Anyone who presents with symptoms or has concerns about potential exposure is immediately escorted to a dedicated room, away from other patients and staff.
-In many of our facilities, potential or confirmed COVID patients are evaluated in rooms equipped with negative air pressure, which eliminates cross contamination from room to room.
+Patients with respiratory symptoms, fever, or positive COVID test results are evaluated in rooms equipped with negative air pressure, which eliminates cross contamination from room to room.

-Contact Victoria Savage at (518) 873-6377 for additional information about inpatient care and visiting hours.
+Please contact our inpatient unit at (518) 873-6377 for the most up-to-date information about visiting hours.

 For the most up-to-date information on COVID-19 in Essex County, please visit https://www.co.essex.ny.us/Health/local-covid-19-notices/